 Well, storage in Kubernetes is a whole chapter of its own.
 So I intend to give this a whole lot more coverage in a future post.
 It is a bit too complicated to just cover quickly right now.
 But if you know how to use Docker, as I assume you do, I can say that it is based on Docker volumes.
 And just as when using Docker, you should make sure that you use volumes that are backed by some external storage, and not just store it on the current node.

 But as I said, I will get back to this topic in a later post!

 Putting multiple containers in a single pod has side-effects

 It’s important to know that putting multiple containers in a pod means that they share some things.
 At the beginning of the post I said that they shared “context”.
 What does this mean?

 Well…first of all, they share a networkspace.
 This basically means that they share the same IP address and port span, which means that multiple containers in a pod cannot use the same port.
 It also means that the containers can reach each other using

 As for storage, they have separate storage, but can share data through a shared volume.
 As mentioned previously, I will look at storage and volumes in a later post.
 But it is good to know that sharing a pod has “side effects” or “benefits” in this area…

 It might also be good to know that having a single container in a pod is a VERY common scenario.
 It is probably more common than running multiple container in a single pod to be honest.
 At least according to my anecdotal evidence… ;)

 That’s it for the second part of my introduction to Kubernetes!
-I hope you learnt something new, and didn’t just spend your time unecessarily!
-If nothing else, it forced me to reasearch some things, and learn some new things.
+I hope you learnt something new, and didn’t just spend your time unnecessarily!
+If nothing else, it forced me to research some things, and learn some new things.
 So it was useful for me if nothing else…

-The third part of this series is availble here.
+The third part of this series is available here.